 What's So Funny About Diabetes: A Note About Political Humor

 Political humor is intensely popular - just ask Jon Stewart!
-Jokes about President Obama or his opponent, Mitt Romney, work well for late night TV stars - but they can be pretty problematical in person.
+Jokes about politicians work well for late-night TV stars - but they can be pretty problematic in person.
 Etiquette experts tell us that it's best to avoid all humor about politics, religion, and any other contentious subject.
-Humor advocates, myself included, think that political humor...
+Humor advocates, myself included, think that political humor has a place - but you do need to be careful with it.

 An anxious woman called her doctor.
 "I'm diabetic and I'm afraid I've had too much sugar today," she said.